 Today, 03/03 marks an important day in the life of the late General.
 He would have been 95 today having been born in 1924 in Umuahia-Ibeku in present-day Abia State.
-However, let me not keep you waiting.
-Below are some of the interesting facts you did not know about Nigeria’s first military Head-of-State.
+However, don’t let me keep you waiting.
+Below are some of the interesting facts you did not know about Johnson Aguiyi-Ironsi, Nigeria’s first military Head-of-State.

 Early Life and Education